17 Fundamental Mock Trial Objections and How to Make Them

 - “Objection, Your Honor.
 The witness’s testimony is non-responsive.”

 Evidence must be relevant to be admitted.
 Witnesses can only testify to relevant matters.

 There is a low threshold for relevance.
 Relevant evidence is evidence that has an impact on an important fact in the case.
 If evidence shows that an important fact is more (or less) likely to be true, then the evidence is relevant.

 Offer of Proof

-If opposing counsel makes a relevance objection to evidence you want to introduce, you should ask the judge, “Your Honor, may I make an offer of proof?”
+If opposing counsel makes a relevance objection to evidence your attorney wants to introduce, your attorney should ask the judge, “Your Honor, may I make an offer of proof?”
 This is courtroom-speak for “Let me explain why this is relevant.”
-Assuming the judge allows it, you would then explain what you expect the witness to say and how it is relevant (how it relates to a fact that’s important for the judge’s verdict).
+Assuming the judge allows it, your attorney would then explain what they expect the witness to say and how it is relevant (how it relates to a fact that’s important for the judge’s verdict).

 - “Objection; relevance.”